dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

     unittest.main()
 ```

-We then run the tests again with `nose2`:
+Running `nose2` again () will make our test pass without modifying our functions in any way.

 ![Mock Python test with decorator](https://cdn.auth0.com/blog/python-api-test/pass_mock_test_decorator.png)

-The test passes without modifying our functions in any way.

-#### Explanation

-First, we imported the `patch()` function from the mock library.
-Next, we modified the test function with the `patch()` function as a decorator, passing in a string representation of `users.requests.get`.
-In the function itself, we passed in a parameter `mock_get`, and then in the body of the test function, we added a line to set `mock_get.return_value.status_code = 200`.
+Here is how it works.
+First, we import the `patch()` function from the mock library.
+Next, we modify the test function with the `patch()` function as a decorator, passing in a string representation of the desired method (i.e. `users.requests.get`).
+In the function itself, we pass in a parameter `mock_get`, and then in the body of the test function, we add a line to set `mock_get.return_value.status_code = 200`.

 So what actually happens when the test is run?
-We will first try to understand how the `requests` library works.
+To answer this question, first let's understand how the `requests` library works.
 When we call the `requests.get()` function, it makes an HTTP request and then returns an HTTP response in the form of a response object.
 The `get()` function itself communicates with the external server, which is why we need to target it.
 We need to make the mock to look and act like the `requests.get()` function.

 When the test function is run, it finds the module where the requests library is declared, `users`, and replaces the targeted function, `requests.get()`, with a mock.
 The test also tells the mock to behave the way the function expects it to act.
 Looking at `get_users()`, we see that the success of the function depends on if our response has an `ok` property represented with `response.ok` which translates to a status code of 200.
 That is what the line `mock_get.return_value.status_code = 200` is doing.
 When the `status_code` property is called on the mock, it will return 200 just like the actual object.
 The `get_users()` function will return the response, which is the mock, and the test will pass because the mock response status code is 200.